jVMC: Versatile and performant variational Monte Carlo leveraging automated differentiation and GPU acceleration: Examples

 \subsubsection{Dissipative dynamics}

-The object of interest in an open quantum setting is the density matrix $\hat\rho$, taking on the role of the wave-function $\psi$ in a closed scenario.
-Different paths to variational approximations of $\hat\rho$ using neural networks have been explored \cite{Hartmann2019,Luo2020, Reh2021}, which were briefly introduced in Section \ref{subsec:diss_dynamics}.
-We here want to showcase results that were obtained in Ref. \cite{Reh2021} employing the probability based POVM approach in conjunction with the proposed codebase.
-Here, we study a quench of a $z$-polarized state in a one-dimensional quantum Ising model with transverse and longitudinal field; the openness consists of dephasing with relative strength $\gamma / J = 0.25$, which eventually drives the system to the featureless steady state $\hat\rho_{SS}\propto\mathds{1}$.
+Different paths to variational approximations of $\hat\rho$ for open system dynamics using neural networks have been explored \cite{Hartmann2019,Luo2020, Reh2021}, which were briefly introduced in Section \ref{subsec:diss_dynamics}.
+Here, we showcase results that were obtained in Ref. \cite{Reh2021} employing the probability based POVM approach in conjunction with the jVMC codebase.
+We study a quench of a $z$-polarized state in a one-dimensional quantum Ising model with transverse and longitudinal field; the openness consists of dephasing with relative strength $\gamma / J = 0.25$, which eventually drives the system to the featureless steady state $\hat\rho_{SS}\propto\mathds{1}$.
 The system's Hamiltonian is accordingly given by

 and is of interest as it exhibits confinement effects which may be regulated by tuning $h_z$ \cite{Kormos2016}.
 Non-zero values of $h_z$ break the $Z_2$ symmetry of the TFIM-Hamiltonian and function as an energy penalty for domains that point in opposite direction from $h_z$, thereby suppressing the spreading of correlations.
 The obtained results are shown in Fig.~\ref{fig:POVM_example}.